fybrik/fybrik/samples/multicluster-argocd/README.md

 To allow changes in the `fybrik-adminconfig` ConfigMap in fybrik deployment auto sync is disabled for the `fybrik-kind-control` application.
 To manually sync the `fybrik-kind-control` application please go to the Argo CD GUI and press `Applications`  bottom on the left bar.
 Then enter the `fybrik-kind-control` application and press the `sync` bottom.

+TODO: add support in Fybrik to add policies to the adminConfig via the helm values.yaml.

 ## Deploy Fybrik modules

 Next, deploy the [arrow flight module](https://github.com/fybrik/arrow-flight-module)